0xdbe-appsec/xss-stored-rails/README.md

 ## Hack

-### Round 1: HTML
+### Round 1: HTML tags

-Add a bookmark with html tags in comment:
+- Add a bookmark with html tags in comment:

 - Title: